Jens Weidmann

 Jens Weidmann (born 20 April 1968) is a German economist who served as president of the Deutsche Bundesbank between 2011 and 2021.
-He also served as chairman of the Board of the Bank for International Settlements.
+He also served as chairman of the Board of the Bank for International Settlements (BIS).

 Before moving to the Bundesbank, Weidmann served as Head of Division IV (Economic and Financial Policy) in the Federal Chancellery from February 2006.
 He was the chief negotiator of the Federal Republic of Germany for both the summits of the G8 and the G20.

 Early life and academic career

 Weidmann was born in Solingen.
 In 1987, Weidmann graduated from gymnasium in Backnang, Baden-Württemberg after which he studied economics at Aix-Marseille University, the University of Paris, and University of Bonn.
 He received his Diplom in economics in 1993.
 From 1993 to 1994, he commenced his doctoral studies on European monetary policy under the supervision of professor Roland Vaubel at the University of Mannheim, but later transferred back to Bonn again.
 He received his Dr. rer. nat. pol. under the auspices of monetary theorist Manfred J. M. Neumann in 1997.
 During his studies Weidmann had internships at the Banque de France and the National Bank of Rwanda.
 Due to the resulting knowledge of the French financing sector his later career in German financial politics was welcomed in France and seen as a support of the Franco-German twin engine.
 His education has been characterized as specialising in monetarist economics.